YahyaQandel/drones/README.md

     - [✔] check drone battery level for a given drone;
     - [✔] add swagger for apis reference
     - [✔] A drone battery decreases each 5 seconds by `3%` if his state is `LOADED`
-    - [X] periodic task checks drone battery level
+    - [✔] periodic task checks drone battery level
-    - [X] add audit/history for all drones battery levels
+    - [✔] add audit/history for all drones battery levels

 ### System behaviors